 16. Should I stop using condoms and/or PrEP if I’m with someone who is undetectable?

-PrEP and/ or condoms are not necessary to prevent HIV when the sexual partner has an undetectable viral load.
-Having an undetectable viral load, using PrEP and using condoms are all HIV prevention strategies that people can choose to use alone or in combination.
+PrEP and/ or condoms are not necessary to prevent HIV when the sexual partner living with HIV has an undetectable viral load.
+Having an undetectable viral load, using PrEP, and using condoms are all HIV prevention strategies that people can choose to use alone or in combination.
 We provide information about the latest science of HIV transmission so people with HIV and their partners can make informed decisions about what works for them.
-Some people may prefer to use several HIV prevention strategies for a variety of reasons such as to reduce transmission risk anxiety, to prevent other STIs, to prevent pregnancy, or if the partner with HIV has a history of inconsistent ART adherence.
-Condoms are the only method that helps prevent HIV, STIs, and pregnancy.
+Some people may prefer to use several HIV prevention strategies for a variety of reasons such as to reduce transmission risk anxiety, because they have sex with more than one person, to prevent other STIs, to prevent pregnancy, or if the partner with HIV has challenges with ART adherence.
+Condoms, when used correctly, are the only method that helps prevent HIV, some STIs, and pregnancy.

 17. Do I need to disclose my HIV status to my sex partner if I am undetectable?